nickfargo/state/README.md

 * [**Events**](#concepts--events) — Listeners for specific **event** types can be bound to a state, which will be called in the context of the bound state as it is affected by a progressing transition (`depart`, `exit`, `enter`, `arrive`), as data bound to the state changes (`mutate`), or upon the state’s construction or destruction (`construct`, `destroy`). **State** also allows for custom typed events, which can be emitted from a particular state and propagated to listeners bound to the state itself as well as its protostates and superstates.

 * [**Guards**](#concepts--guards) may be applied to a state to govern its viability as a transition target, dependent on the outgoing state and any other conditions that may be defined.
 Likewise guards may also be included in a transition expression, where they are used by an object to decide which of its transitions should be executed.
-Guards are evaluated as either boolean values or predicates.
+Guards are evaluated as predicates if supplied as functions, or as boolean values otherwise.

+* [**History**](#concepts--history) — A state marked with the `history` attribute will keep a **history** of its own *internal state*.
+This includes a record of the states within its domain that have been current or active, which, if the state or any of its descendants are also `mutable`, is interspersed with a record of the mutations the state has undergone.
+The history can be traversed backward and forward, causing the object to transition to a previously or subsequently held internal state.

 <a name="concepts" href="#concepts" />